 I discussed the concept of “time pockets” in my post for 30 Minute Stovetop Chicken Enchiladas.
-Basically, this means that in order to speed a recipe along, I always make sure to use every little scrap of time where I’m not actively stirring, chopping, or turning something to work on the next steps of the recipe.
+Basically, this means that in order to speed a recipe along, I like to use any downtime in the recipe to prep the next steps.

 A hearty casserole with a chili cheese layer, topped with even more cheese, and then a fluffy (and cheesy!) cornbread crust.

 For the chili layer: